 - Papua New Guinea: COVID-19 Emergency Response Project; Additional financing

-- Philippines: COVID-19 Emergency Response Project; Additional financing
+- Philippines: COVID-19 Emergency Response Project; Additional financing; Second additional financing

 - Samoa: COVID-19 Emergency Response Project